Laura Gardin Fraser: Career

 Although recognized principally for her medallic contributions, Laura won outstanding commissions for heroic-size sculpture.
 Of these, the most notable was her winning the competition for a double equestrian statue of Generals Robert E. Lee and Stonewall Jackson in Baltimore.
 The competition was held in 1936 and six eminent American sculptors, Lee Lawrie, Paul Manship, Edward McCartan, Hans Schuler, Frederick William Sievers and Laura Fraser were invited to submit designs.
 Fraser was the only woman sculptor invited to enter the competition.
 Her work was also part of the art competitions at the 1928 Summer Olympics and the 1932 Summer Olympics.

-In January 2016 a task force looking into Confederate monuments in Baltimore recommended that the monument to Jackson and Lee, along with a statue of Chief Justice of the Supreme Court Roger B. Taney, be removed.
+In January 2016, a task force looking into Confederate monuments in Baltimore recommended that the monument to Jackson and Lee, along with a statue of Chief Justice of the Supreme Court Roger B. Taney, be removed.
 The commissioners recommended that the sculpture of Jackson and Lee be offered to the U.S. Park Service for installation in Chancellorsville, Virginia.
 The two Confederate generals last met in person shortly before the Battle of Chancellorsville in 1863.
 The sculpture was removed in the early hours of August 16, 2017, by the City of Baltimore, in reaction to the unrest in Charlottesville, Virginia a few days prior.
 The future of this sculpture is undecided as the city tries to find a new home for it.

+Death

+Fraser died on August 13, 1966, in Norwalk, Connecticut, at age 76.
+She is buried next to her husband in Willowbrook Cemetery in Westport, Connecticut.